MAS suspends DBS from new business ventures, reducing branch and ATM networks over disruptions

 The pause imposed by the regulatory body on the Republic’s largest bank comes after a series of disruptions to its services throughout the year.

-The bank experienced major disruptions to its banking services on March 29, May 5 and Sept 26, as well as on Oct 14 and 20.
+The bank experienced major disruptions on March 29, May 5 and Sept 26, as well as on Oct 14 and 20.
 The Oct 14 outage lasted 12 hours, affecting the bank’s digital services and ATMs.

-During this six-month period, the authority will not approve any new business acquisitions made by the bank.
+During the six-month period, the authority will not approve any new business acquisitions made by the bank.

-MAS will review DBS’ progress at the end of six months, and may extend the duration of these measures, vary the additional capital requirement currently imposed, or take further action.
+MAS will review DBS’ progress at the end of six months, and may extend the duration of the measures, vary the additional capital requirement currently imposed, or take further action.

-MAS added that it will take up to 24 months for DBS to execute the planned changes to improve the resilience of its digital banking services.
+MAS said it will take up to 24 months for DBS to execute the planned changes to improve the resilience of its digital banking services.

 “In the meantime, it is possible that disruptions may still occur.
 In such situations, MAS expects DBS Bank to promptly recover its services and communicate to its customers in a clear and timely manner,” MAS said.